Interoperability between all Z-Wave products is the cornerstone of the brand.

 - Private means that it will be kept confidential until the developer’s first device is certified.

 Certification of devices to Z-Wave standards prior to distribution and/or sale is mandatory.
-This is covered in the agreements that must be accepted and signed as a prerequisite to the purchase of a Z-Wave SDK.
+This is covered in the evaluation agreement that must be accepted as a prerequisite to the receipt of a Z-Wave SDK and technical documentation.

 All 500 series devices must be Z-Wave Plus certified.
-It is no longer possible to certify against the Classic Z-Wave certification program.
-Products based on a Z-Wave ASIC must also achieve QFN Certification before being submitted for Z-Wave Plus certification.
+Products based on a Z-Wave ASIC MUST also achieve QFN Certification before being submitted for Z-Wave Plus certification.

-- Z-Wave Plus devices are tested by our independent test partners: BuLogics in Philadelphia, Pennsylvania, USA; Pepper-One in Zwickau, Germany; IDG in Guangzhou, China .
-The role of the test partner is to confirm the test results provided by the developer.
+- Z-Wave Plus devices are tested by our independent test partners: BuLogics in Philadelphia, Pennsylvania, USA; Pepper-One in Zwickau, Germany; IDG in Guangzhou, China.
+The role of the test partner is to confirm the test results provided by the developer and verify compliance.
 Contact information is provided in the Z-Wave Plus certification portal.

 Certification is also a prerequisite for the use of the Z-Wave logo or name.
 The Z-Wave or Z-Wave Plus logo on a product or package assures consumers, dealers, integrators and service providers that the products will reliably perform with all Z-Wave certified products designed for the same region.

-A detailed description of the certification program is described in this document:
+A detailed description of the certification mprogram is described in this document: